bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Selection Overlays
 ~~~~~~~~~~~~~~~~~~

-Section Overlays can also be configured.
+Selection Overlays can also be configured.
 See the :ref:`userguide_styling_tool_overlays` section
 for more information.